Professor of Law

 The Women's Employment Rights Clinic (WERC) of Golden Gate University School of Law, founded in 1993, believes that every worker has a right to decent wages and equal opportunity.
 In conjunction with community based organizations, WERC advocates for the rights of low-wage and immigrant workers through direct service, impact litigation and public policy work.
 WERC also serves the dual purpose of training the next generation of ethical, competent, and socially responsible professionals.

-The deadline for Fall 2013 clinic applications is May 17, 2013.
-Clinic Application Form.
+The deadline for Spring 2014 clinic applications is extended to December 2, 2013.

 Partnering with community based organizations, WERC advocates for the rights of low-wage and immigrant workers through direct service, impact litigation and public policy work.
 WERC also serves the dual purpose of training the next generation of ethical, competent, and socially responsible lawyers.

 WERC operates an intake hotline staffed by law students, under the supervision of the clinic faculty and attorneys.
-The clinic advises, counsels and represents clients in a variety of employment-related matters including wage and hour violations, discrimination, workplace harassment, unemployment benefits, pregnancy and family/medical leave, Law students work under the direct supervision of Clinic Director Marci Seville and Associate Professor and Clinical Staff Attorney Hina Shah.
+The clinic advises, counsels and represents clients in a variety of employment-related matters including wage and hour violations, discrimination, workplace harassment, unemployment benefits, pregnancy and family/medical leave, Law students work under the direct supervision of Clinic Directors Marci Seville and Hina Shah and Visiting Assistant Professor and Clinical Staff Attorney Brittany Glidden.
 The staff also includes Graduate Law Fellow Rocio Avila and the Clinic Administrative Assistant, Fe Gonzalez.

 Elfenworks Center for Employment Justice